 Anyone can get the flu, but some people are especially urged to protect themselves from the flu because they are at increased risk for serious flu-related complications, including those people with certain medical conditions (such as asthma, diabetes, and chronic lung disease), people 65 years and older, pregnant women, young children, and anyone who lives with or cares for these higher risk individuals.

 If you have a question about the flu or the flu vaccine, call your physician.
-For other questions about getting your flu shot, please call the Norwalk Health Department at (203) 854-7776.
+If you do not have a physician or you have questions about getting your flu shot with the Health Department, please call us at (203) 854-7776.